Did you know that nearly one in five American adults live with a mental health disorder?

 If you are feeling down, scared, and don’t know what to do we have an easy first step.
 By answering a few questions, we can work out how likely you are to have depression and whether you should seek help.

-However, we do always recommend you speak to a professional if you have concerns about your mental health.
+However, we do always recommend you speak to a professional if you have concerns about your behavioral health.
 At New Method Wellness, we can help treat depression and give you your life back.
 Get in touch with our team to speak to a professional and start your road to recovery.

 This online screening is not a diagnostic tool.
-Only a trained medical professional, like a doctor or mental health professional, can help you determine the best treatment for you.
+Only a trained medical professional, like a doctor or behavioral health professional, can help you determine the best treatment for you.

 Everybody feels low from time to time.
 But, there’s a difference between normal mood fluctuations and depression.
 Just because you’re feeling hopeless at a certain period of time, even if it’s lasted for a few days, doesn’t necessarily mean you’re depressed.